typepoint/typepoint/README.md

 ```

 ## Note about breaking changes
-Currently StrongPoint is _pre_ v1.0.0, thus breaking changes may be introduced in minor versions instead of major versions.
+Currently TypePoint is _pre_ v1.0.0, thus breaking changes may be introduced in minor versions instead of major versions.
 Patch versions will continue to just include bug fixes and other non breaking changes.
-Once StrongPoint has reached 1.0.0 it will follow strict semantic versioning.
+Once TypePoint has reached 1.0.0 it will follow strict semantic versioning.

 -------------------------------------------------------

 Got an problem or suggestion?
-Submit an [issue](https://github.com/strongpoint-ts/strongpoint/issues)!
+Submit an [issue](https://github.com/typepoint/typepoint/issues)!

 Want to contribute?
-Fork the [repository](https://github.com/strongpoint-ts/strongpoint) and submit a pull request! 😸
+Fork the [repository](https://github.com/typepoint/typepoint) and submit a pull request! 😸